jjziets/DCMontoring/README.md

 # Server install
-If you have docker running you can skip this step
+If you have docker running you can skip this step.
 ```
 sudo apt-get update
 sudo apt-get upgrade